 - If your partner does not respect your physical boundaries treat this as extremely seriously and seek help.

 - Where were your first impressions of sexuality formed?

 - Have you ever felt desire and disgust at the same time?

 - Do you feel comfortable with your sexuality?

 - Do you take safety risks with sex?

 - Have you ever felt you have compromised your sexual boundaries with a partner?

 - Are you able to say what you enjoy with your partner?

-- Would you consider seeing professional counselling in order to enjoy sex more?
+- Would you consider seeking professional counselling in order to enjoy sex more?